WARNING: hipsters and gay bears may want to watch this ad backwards.

 Of course, it’s taken for granted that Philips’ young manscaper is talking about scoring babes – and his possibly slightly ‘douchey’ auto-flirtatiousness, like the silly sun hat, is meant to be taken as proof that he is secure in his (metro)sexuality.
 But equally, he’s probably secure enough to experiment with a ‘different head’ sometime.

 Most of all the ad communicates the importance of self-love and self-care in modern masculinity.
-If you want to score with the babes you have to score yourself first.
+If you want to score with the babes, you have to score yourself first.

 In less than a decade things have got a lot more explicit.
-Probably partly as a result of the HD porn that young men download so much – which is in turn why they are so shaved and trimmed down below anyway.
+Partly as a result of the HD porn that young men download so much – which is in turn why they are so shaved and trimmed down below anyway.
 Marketing this new combined body groomer, beard trimmer and shaver Philips clearly feel they can be much more direct about the male body and its intimacies.

 Take a visit to their ‘I’d FAQ me’ website.
 You’re really getting right up close and personal as you zoom around and into this male model’s body.